UniversitaDellaCalabria/uniTicket/README.md

 Production Setup
 ----------------

-After the following actions being made, copy and adapt the production configuration that you found in `uwsgi_setup/` folder.
+After the following actions being made, copy and adapt the production configurations that you found in `uwsgi_setup/` folder.

 ````
 apt install python3-dev python3-pip